-The Earth is heating up, and entire species of plants and animals are going extinct before we ever get a chance to understand them.
+The relatively stable, predictable climate we have enjoyed for generations is changing rapidly, and entire species of plants and animals are going extinct before we ever get a chance to understand them.
 Under our constant and growing demand, precious natural resources like fresh water, fertile soil, and forests are becoming depleted, destroyed or much harder to find.

-But there are minor lifestyle changes we can resolve to make, that—if even 10% of the population did them—would create a revolution, and make a HUGE difference for our health and the wellbeing of this fragile planet we love.
+But there are minor lifestyle changes we can all make, that—if even a mere 10% of the people in developed nations did them—would make a HUGE difference for our health and the well-being of the fragile ecosystems we live in and love.

-Here are 10 things you can resolve to do this year to help make a big difference in the world, and save you some money, too.
+Here are 10 things you can do this year to help make a household-level difference in the world, and save some money, too.

 I hope that the following ideas will inspire you, and the related links will give you the tools you need to live more healthfully, naturally and sustainably in the coming year.

 1. Cook From Scratch and Meal Plan